iter8-tools/iter8/mkdocs/docs/code-samples/knative/conformance.md

 kubectl delete -f $ITER8/samples/knative/conformance/baseline.yaml
 ```

-??? info "Understanding what happened"
+???+ info "Understanding what happened"
     1. You created a Knative service with a single revision, sample-app-v1.
-    2. You generated requests for the Knative service using a fortio-job.
+    2. You generated requests for the Knative service using a Fortio job.
     3. You created an Iter8 `Conformance` experiment.
 In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, and verified that `baseline` satisfied all the `objectives` specified in the experiment.